ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 coal to the consistency of paint.
 Put a coat of this over the timber,
 and there is not a man that will
-live to see it rot.
+live to see it rot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:khi:batch_khi_brown_ver01:data:sn82016419:00212472979:1874091101:0239/pct:3.819810,48.050231,9.312434,9.539546/!600,600/0/default.jpg"/>
 </td>